keitodanieru/Enrollment/README.md

-disregard this, code here is spaghetti thanks
+to outsider, disregard this, code here is spaghetti thanks